Victor Vasarely Print

 Andy Warhol Portrait from Pop & OP Exhibit College Station Texas Art Gallery Pop Art

-ANDY WARHOL pioneered social media by becoming the first artist who was simultaneously a celebrity and star on camera, friends with celebrities, and closely tied to media and marketing of the time.
+ANDY WARHOL pioneered social media by becoming the first artist who was simultaneously a celebrity and star on camera- friends with celebrities and closely tied to media & marketing.
 A wide breadth of art was created by Warhol: photographs, prints, paintings, and film.
 Andy Warhol was the leader of the Pop Art movement- his work becoming the most influential in the second half of the 20th century.

 VICTOR VASARELY fathered the Op-Art movement, which focused on issues of perception usually in the second dimension.
 His early career as a graphic artist developed into iconic screen-printed optical illusions.
 Vasarely’s work also abstracted geometry in an attempt to highlight perspective through the relationship of the composition.